Magikcraft/product-board/README.md

 ![Magikcraft Banner](readmeResources/logo.png)

+# Issues and Feature Requests

+To report an issue or make a feature request, see the [Issues page](https://github.com/Magikcraft/magikcraft-release-notes/issues).

 # Magikcraft Release Notes

 Magikcraft is the world's number 1 way to learn to code JavaScript in Minecraft.